garronej/ts-ci/README.md

 ---

-✅ NEW: The workflow is now much more straightforward and portable.
+✅ NEW: The workflow is now fully portable.
 ✅ NEW: Only one secret has to be defined: `NPM_TOKEN` (to enable publishing on your behalf on NPM).
 ✅ NEW: `yarn` support  You are now free to use yarn instead of `npm` if you'd like to.
 ✅ NEW: React ready ( `tsconfig.json` configured to transpile `.tsx` files).